Guanzhou-Ke/DM-Reading-Materials/README.md

 - [x] **(Lagrange multiplier)** [Klein, Dan.
 "Lagrange multipliers without permanent scarring."
 University of California at Berkeley, Computer Science Division (2004): 1-11.](http://www-diglib.stanford.edu/~klein/lagrange-multipliers.pdf)
   - Lagrange multiplier is common core algorithm for calculation a optimization problem within constraint conditions.
 If you definitly understand it, then you would fastly master many machine learning algorithms.

+- [x] [Boyd S, Boyd S P, Vandenberghe L. Convex optimization[M].
+Cambridge university press, 2004.](https://web.stanford.edu/~boyd/cvxbook/)
+  - A pretty nice book for optimization of mathematical, and it is free to download.
+You could get anything(ebook, extra-practice, code) on the website.
+Amazingly, its all of the code were written by Python, Matlab and Julia, and you also could directly download them in this repo.

 ## Data Preprocessing